 All of those and with the sound of torrential water flowing, ready to take away the exhaustion.
 A wooden gazebo, built with a Balinese style, only meters in front of the waterfall.
 The roof is not enough to shield from the wandering dew.
 But at least there are benches to sit on.
 Take a break in here and enjoy a gentle shower from mother nature.

 The waterfall forms a natural pool below, filled with shallow water safe enough to walk through.
 Although it’s not a deep pool and not enough to swim. it’s quite refreshing to dip in here.
-The water is cold but feels refreshing for the tired feet.
+The water is cold but feels refreshing for tired feet.
 Plus, a quick splash will help freshen up the body from the tropical humidity.

 Observing from a bit further

 It is not wrong not wanting to get wet.
 For those who are reluctant to get too close to the splashy waterfall.
-Luckily a bridge walkaway is built to serve as some kind of a viewpoint.
+Luckily a bridge walkway is built to serve as some kind of a viewpoint.

 Gitgit village has more waterfalls to offer.
 A twin waterfall nearby Gitgit, called Campuhan Waterfall, consists of two waterfalls each flowing from a different river.
 One has a height of 10 meters and the other is 20 meters.
 This waterfall is considered one of Bali’s most beautiful waterfalls for its unique formation.

 Campuhan’s location is quite deep in the forest.
 Sunlight struggles to get through the forest canopy.
 Hence it is considerably dark under the trees.
 But soon, as hikers get to the waterfall.
-The dark ambiance is compensated by sunlight biased above the waterfall.
+The dark ambiance is compensated by sunlight bias above the waterfall.

 The roads are unpaved as it’s muddy, and nature is barely touched by human hands.
-To add the difficulty, there’s no helpful sign whatsoever along the route.
+To add to the difficulty, there’s no helpful sign whatsoever along the route.
 Hiring a local guide is a wise decision to avoid getting lost here.